Restless Multi-Armed Bandits under Exogenous Global Markov Process: Introduction

-The setting in this paper is also related to the non-stationary bandit problems, where distributions of rewards may change in time \cite{garivier2011upper,hartland2006multi,yu2009piecewise,slivkins2008adapting}.
+The setting in this paper is also related to the non-stationary bandit problems, where distributions of rewards may change in time \cite{garivier2011upper,hartland2006multi,yu2009piecewise,slivkins2008adapting,wang2018regional}.
 However, the distribution that governs the non-stationary models in these studies differs from our settings, and leads to a different problem structure.
 Finally, \cite{baltaoglu2016online, baltaoglu2016onlinea} and recently \cite{yemini2021restless} considered the setting of global Markov process that governs the reward distribution.
-However, they addressed the linear/affine model, which is different from the RMAB formulation in this paper.
+However, they addressed the linear/affine model, and not the RMAB formulation that is explored in this paper.
+This new setting leads to fundamentally different algorithm design and regret analysis, mainly due to the restless nature of both active and passive arms in our model, that requires that arms will be played in a consecutive manner for a period of time.